Nickel Plate Road 587: Downtime

 No. 587 was undergoing its second overhaul dependent on funding and available volunteer efforts.
 The tubes, flues, dry pipe, super-heater and many other components were removed.
 The dry pipe was worn too thin to support the steam pressures necessary to operate the locomotive.
 A new dry pipe was formed and is awaiting installation into the boiler.
 The air pump was removed and rebuilt and is in storage awaiting re-installation.
 Several sections of the firebox were cut away and replaced as well as a section of the rear tube sheet that was worn too thin to support the operating steam pressure.
 A new tube sheet section was cut and using the heat and beat method was molded into place.
 It was in the contractor's shop to have the new holes drilled in it.
 New tubes were swaged, which is a process of reducing the diameter on one end while not cutting away any material.
 They were transported to the museum in Noblesville and are currently stored until they are needed.
 Riveting of the firebox was nearly complete with only the front section and several rivets in the corners needing to be replaced.
-This required the rear driver of 587 to be dropped into a shallow pit to allow for the riveting to take place.
+This required the rear driver of No. 587 to be dropped into a shallow pit to allow for the riveting to take place.

 The locomotive was inside the ITM's shop undergoing additional work.
 It was lifted several inches off its supporting trucks and running gear to allow access to the leaf springs and bushings without the need to drop all the drivers.
 The bushings will be removed and replaced as most have worn thin from years of use.
 In 2008, the ownership of No. 587 was officially transferred from the Indianapolis Parks Department to the ITM.
 The smoke box was deemed to be too thin and was replaced.